How to Make Horseradish Syrup

 • 4 tablespoons of fresh-squeezed lemon juice

-Adults – 1 tablespoon 3-4 times a day with warm boiled water;
+Adults: 1 tablespoon 3 – 4 times a day with warm water.

-Children – 1 teaspoon 2-3 times a day, also with warm water or add it to a fruit juice.
+Children: 1 teaspoon 2-3 times a day with warm water or fruit juice.

 • 500 grams of horseradish root